JasonLiu1229/master-thesis/README.md

 - Rust (for one the tooling)
 - Java (depending on what you want, you might need to install different versions of Java)
 - For benchmarking, additionally you need Arno's setup.
 See references for more info.
+  - Note that database generation is not done in Docker and you need to do it yourself in case you want to replicate similar benchmarking.

 Note: Windows might need seperate compilers to make some things work.
 This is needed for `pybind11` and other libraries.